Skip to main content

 password="${VAULT_DB_ADMIN_PASSWORD}"

-Each purpose Inviolet manages gets a Vault role.
-The role’s SQL grants match the purpose’s elements allowlist.
+Each intention Inviolet manages gets a Vault role.
+The role’s SQL grants match the intention’s elements allowlist.

 vault write database/roles/inviolet-customer-support-lookup \